iMikie/Database-CheatSheet/README.md

     on regions.id=states.region_id
     ORDER BY regions.id ASC ;
 ```
-*INNER JOIN keyword selects records that have matching values in both tables.*
+*INNER JOIN selects records that have matching values in both tables.*

 ----
 ### COMPLEX INNER JOIN